bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 ### Finding the relevant OBS API functions

-The basis is in place (we will come back to properties later on) and we want to find out how to rotate the source.
+The basis is in place (we will come back to properties and hotkey later on) and we want to find out how to rotate the source.
 When writing code for OBS, a very time-consuming task is to browse the huge OBS API to determine which functions or combinations of functions are required to reach OBS data.

 A [quick search for "rotation"](https://obsproject.com/docs/search.html?q=rotation) in the OBS API points out one promising function among many results: [`obs_sceneitem_set_rot`](https://obsproject.com/docs/reference-scenes.html?highlight=rotation#c.obs_sceneitem_set_rot) sets the rotation angle of a "scene item" ([`obs_sceneitem_get_rot`](https://obsproject.com/docs/reference-scenes.html?highlight=rotation#c.obs_sceneitem_get_rot) to retrieve the current angle).
 So actually we cannot directly rotate the source but only its embodiment in a scene, represented by a C structure with type `obs_sceneitem_t`.